jofas/blog/content/002-first-time-running/index.md

 I've been going running regularly since then.
 Not such hellish runs like the first one.
-It took me a few more runs to calibrate, but I've found a distance and terrain suitable for my skill level.
+It took me a little to calibrate, but I've found a distance and terrain suitable for my skill level.
 Right now I run a stunning four kilometer route with eighty meters of altitude in about thirty-five minutes.